umerfarooq777/se-2-challenges/README.md

 ### 🥅 Goals / Checks

 - [ ] 🥅 Before using the deposit function, check the required amount of $BAL tokens, which is equal to the amount of ETH you have entered for deposit by using the price function in debug tab.
 Now, you can use `approve()` function with only required amount of tokens.
 - [ ] 💧 Deposit liquidity, and then check your liquidity amount through the mapping in the debug tab.
 Has it changed properly?
 Did the right amount of assets get deposited?
 - [ ] 🧐 What happens if you `deposit()` at the beginning of the deployed contract, then another user starts swapping out for most of the balloons, and then you try to withdraw your position as a liquidity provider?
 Answer: you should get the amount of liquidity proportional to the ratio of assets within the isolated liquidity pool.
 It will not be 1:1.

 ---

-## ⛳️ **Checkpoint 6: UI** 🖼
+## Checkpoint 6: UI 🖼

 Cool beans!
 Your front-end should be showing something like this now!